ntimo/docker-speedtest-analyser/README.md

 ![Statistic Screenshot](https://github.com/roest01/docker-speedtest-analyser/raw/master/speedlogger_screenshot.png?raw=true)

 # Docker Hub Image
-You can get the publicly available docker image at the following location: [roest/docker-speedtest-analyser](https://hub.docker.com/r/roest/docker-speedtest-analyser/).
+You can get the publicly available docker image at the following location: [timovibritannia/docker-speedtest-analyser](https://hub.docker.com/r/timovibritannia/docker-speedtest-analyser/).
+The image is build by the Docker Hub this way its always up to date.

 # Facts